In 50 weeks, 38 officers have been shot and killed in the line of duty in 2019.

-The manner of the deaths don't follow any pattern, said Robyn Small with the National Law Enforcement Officers Memorial Fund.
+The manner of the deaths doesn't follow any pattern, said Robyn Small with the National Law Enforcement Officers Memorial Fund.
 Some officers died responding to robberies or domestic disturbances.
 Others were ambushed.

-At the end of September 2018, 38 officers had been shot and killed while on duty, and 47 officers were gunned down by the year's end, according to the National Law Enforcement Officers Memorial Fund.
+Overall, that's less than last year -- 47 officers were gunned down by the end of 2018, according to the National Law Enforcement Officers Memorial Fund.

 "While we're pleased to see the number of officer line-of-duty deaths has decreased so far this year, even one officer death is too many," Small said.